franklin02/gis_aggregate_management/README.md

 # GIS Aggregate Management Project

-A prototype database and Uncertainty Quantification (UQ) module for managing and analyzing Idaho's aggregate material sources for the Idaho
+A prototype database and Uncertainty Quantification (UQ) module for managing and analyzing Idaho's aggregate material sources for the State of Idaho
-Transportation Department (ITD).
+Public Transportation Infrastructure Construction use.
 This project uses PostgreSQL with PostGIS for spatial data and Python for data population and UQ calculations.

 ## Project Structure